stefaan-coussement/Tab/README.md

 [ref-tab.construct]:                 /docs/reference/tab.construct.md#top                 "Tab.construct(): construct a new tab, encapsulate a given tab if requested."
 [ref-tab.convert]:                   /docs/reference/tab.convert.md#top                   "Tab.convert(): convert to a tab, create a new tab if required."
 [ref-tab.defer]:                     /docs/reference/tab.defer.md#top                     "Tab.defer(): create a function that uses a given tab to store another function's result."
-[ref-tab.defer-fulfill]:             /docs/reference/tab.defer-fulfill.md#top             "Tab.deferFulfill(): create a function that updates the value of a given tab and silently blocks any further updates."
-[ref-tab.defer-reject]:              /docs/reference/tab.defer-reject.md#top              "Tab.deferReject(): create a function that puts a given tab in the failed state and silently blocks any further updates."
+[ref-tab.defer-raise]:               /docs/reference/tab.defer-raise.md#top               "Tab.deferRaise(): create a function that puts a given tab in the failed state."
-[ref-tab.defer-return]:              /docs/reference/tab.defer-return.md#top              "Tab.deferReturn(): create a function that updates the value of a given tab."
+[ref-tab.defer-return]:              /docs/reference/tab.defer-return.md#top              "Tab.deferReturn(): create a function that updates the value of a given tab, and silently blocks any further updates."
 [ref-tab.defer-settle]:              /docs/reference/tab.defer-settle.md#top              "Tab.deferSettle(): create a function that silently blocks any further updates for a given tab."
-[ref-tab.defer-throw]:               /docs/reference/tab.defer-throw.md#top               "Tab.deferThrow(): create a function that puts a given tab in the failed state."
+[ref-tab.defer-throw]:               /docs/reference/tab.defer-throw.md#top               "Tab.deferThrow(): create a function that puts a given tab in the failed state, and silently blocks any further updates."
+[ref-tab.defer-yield]:               /docs/reference/tab.defer-yield.md#top               "Tab.deferYield(): create a function that updates the value of a given tab."
-[ref-tab.defer-with]:                /docs/reference/tab.defer.md#top                     "Tab.deferWith(): create a function that uses a given tab to store another function's result, using the new function's subject as a first argument for the other function."
+[ref-tab.defer-with]:                /docs/reference/tab.defer-with.md#top                "Tab.deferWith(): create a function that uses a given tab to store another function's result, using the new function's subject as a first argument for the other function."
+[ref-tab.do-raise]:                  /docs/reference/tab.do-raise.md#top                  "Tab.doRaise(): create a new tab that is put in the failed state (for ES3 environments)."
+[ref-tab.do-return]:                 /docs/reference/tab.do-return.md#top                 "Tab.doReturn(): create a new tab that is initialized with a given value, and silently block any further updates (for ES3 environments)."
+[ref-tab.do-throw]:                  /docs/reference/tab.do-throw.md#top                  "Tab.doThrow(): create a new tab that is put in the failed state, and silently block any further updates (for ES3 environments)."
+[ref-tab.do-yield]:                  /docs/reference/tab.do-yield.md#top                  "Tab.doYield(): create a new tab that is initialized with a given value (for ES3 environments)."
 [ref-tab.is-tab]:                    /docs/reference/tab.is-tab.md#top                    "Tab.isTab(): was the given object created by this Tab constructor?"
+[ref-tab.raise]:                     /docs/reference/tab.raise.md#top                     "Tab.raise(): create a new tab that is put in the failed state."
-[ref-tab.new-fulfill]:               /docs/reference/tab.new-fulfill.md#top               "Tab.newFulfill(): create a new tab that is initialized with a given value and silently block any further updates."
+[ref-tab.return]:                    /docs/reference/tab.return.md#top                    "Tab.return(): create a new tab that is initialized with a given value, and silently block any further updates."
-[ref-tab.new-reject]:                /docs/reference/tab.new-reject.md#top                "Tab.newReject(): create a new tab that is put in the failed state and silently block any further updates."
+[ref-tab.throw]:                     /docs/reference/tab.throw.md#top                     "Tab.throw(): create a new tab that is put in the failed state, and silently block any further updates."
-[ref-tab.new-return]:                /docs/reference/tab.new-return.md#top                "Tab.newReturn(): create a new tab that is initialized with a given value."
+[ref-tab.yield]:                     /docs/reference/tab.yield.md#top                     "Tab.yield(): create a new tab that is initialized with a given value."
-[ref-tab.new-settle]:                /docs/reference/tab.new-settle.md#top                "Tab.newSettle(): create a new tab and silently block any further updates."
-[ref-tab.new-throw]:                 /docs/reference/tab.new-throw.md#top                 "Tab.newThrow(): create a new tab that is put in the failed state."

 [ref-tab.prototype.cancel]:          /docs/reference/tab.prototype.cancel.md#top          "Tab.prototype.cancel(): cancel all subscriptions and all scheduled processors for this tab."
+[ref-tab.prototype.catch]:           /doc/reference/tab.prototype.catch.md#top            "Tab.prototype.catch(): process 'raised' and 'thrown' notifications for this tab and create a new tab with the result."
+[ref-tab.prototype.do-catch]:        /doc/reference/tab.prototype.do-catch.md#top         "Tab.prototype.doCatch(): process 'raised' and 'thrown' notifications for this tab and create a new tab with the result (for ES3 environments)."
+[ref-tab.prototype.do-finally]:      /doc/reference/tab.prototype.do-finally.md#top       "Tab.prototype.doFinally(): process all notifications for this tab and create a new tab with the result (for ES3 environments)."
+[ref-tab.prototype.do-raise]:        /docs/reference/tab.prototype.do-raise.md#top        "Tab.prototype.doRaise(): put this tab in the failed state (for ES3 environments)."
-[ref-tab.prototype.do-return]:       /docs/reference/tab.prototype.do-return.md#top       "Tab.prototype.doReturn(): update the value of this tab (for ES3 environments)."
+[ref-tab.prototype.do-return]:       /docs/reference/tab.prototype.do-return.md#top       "Tab.prototype.doReturn(): update the value of this tab, and silently block any further updates (for ES3 environments)."
-[ref-tab.prototype.do-throw]:        /docs/reference/tab.prototype.do-throw.md#top        "Tab.prototype.doThrow(): put this tab in the failed state (for ES3 environments)."
+[ref-tab.prototype.do-throw]:        /docs/reference/tab.prototype.do-throw.md#top        "Tab.prototype.doThrow(): put this tab in the failed state, and silently block any further updates (for ES3 environments)."
+[ref-tab.prototype.do-try]:          /doc/reference/tab.prototype.do-try.md#top           "Tab.prototype.doTry(): process 'yielded' and 'returned' notifications for this tab and create a new tab with the result (for ES3 environments)."
-[ref-tab.prototype.fulfill]:         /docs/reference/tab.prototype.fulfill.md#top         "Tab.prototype.fulfill(): update the value of this tab and silently block any further updates."
+[ref-tab.prototype.do-yield]:        /docs/reference/tab.prototype.do-yield.md#top        "Tab.prototype.doYield(): update the value of this tab (for ES3 environments)."
+[ref-tab.prototype.finally]:         /doc/reference/tab.prototype.finally.md#top          "Tab.prototype.finally(): process all notifications for this tab and create a new tab with the result."
+[ref-tab.prototype.has-raised]:      /docs/reference/tab.prototype.has-raised.md#top      "Tab.prototype.hasRaised(): has this tab raised an error?"
 [ref-tab.prototype.has-returned]:    /docs/reference/tab.prototype.has-returned.md#top    "Tab.prototype.hasReturned(): has this tab returned a value?"
 [ref-tab.prototype.has-thrown]:      /docs/reference/tab.prototype.has-thrown.md#top      "Tab.prototype.hasThrown(): has this tab thrown an error?"
+[ref-tab.prototype.has-yielded]:     /docs/reference/tab.prototype.has-yielded.md#top     "Tab.prototype.hasYielded(): has this tab yielded a value?"
 [ref-tab.prototype.is-cancelled]:    /docs/reference/tab.prototype.is-cancelled.md#top    "Tab.prototype.isCancelled(): are all subscriptions for this tab cancelled?"
 [ref-tab.prototype.is-settled]:      /docs/reference/tab.prototype.is-settled.md#top      "Tab.prototype.isSettled(): are any further updates for this tab blocked?"
 [ref-tab.prototype.on-cancelled]:    /docs/reference/tab.prototype.on-cancelled.md#top    "Tab.prototype.onCancelled(): execute a processor when this tab is cancelled."
+[ref-tab.prototype.on-raised]:       /docs/reference/tab.prototype.on-raised.md#top       "Tab.prototype.onRaised(): execute a processor when this tab has raised an error."
 [ref-tab.prototype.on-returned]:     /docs/reference/tab.prototype.on-returned.md#top     "Tab.prototype.onReturned(): execute a processor when this tab has returned a value."
 [ref-tab.prototype.on-settled]:      /docs/reference/tab.prototype.on-settled.md#top      "Tab.prototype.onSettled(): execute a processor when this tab is settled."
 [ref-tab.prototype.on-thrown]:       /docs/reference/tab.prototype.on-thrown.md#top       "Tab.prototype.onThrown(): execute a processor when this tab has thrown an error."
+[ref-tab.prototype.on-yielded]:      /docs/reference/tab.prototype.on-yielded.md#top      "Tab.prototype.onYielded(): execute a processor when this tab has yielded a value."
-[ref-tab.prototype.reject]:          /docs/reference/tab.prototype.reject.md#top          "Tab.prototype.reject(): put this tab in the failed state and silently block any further updates."
+[ref-tab.prototype.raise]:           /docs/reference/tab.prototype.raise.md#top           "Tab.prototype.raise(): put this tab in the failed state."
-[ref-tab.prototype.return]:          /docs/reference/tab.prototype.return.md#top          "Tab.prototype.return(): update the value of this tab."
+[ref-tab.prototype.return]:          /docs/reference/tab.prototype.return.md#top          "Tab.prototype.return(): update the value of this tab, and silently block any further updates."
 [ref-tab.prototype.settle]:          /docs/reference/tab.prototype.settle.md#top          "Tab.prototype.settle(): silently block any further updates for this tab."
-[ref-tab.prototype.throw]:           /docs/reference/tab.prototype.throw.md#top           "Tab.prototype.throw(): put this tab in the failed state."
+[ref-tab.prototype.throw]:           /docs/reference/tab.prototype.throw.md#top           "Tab.prototype.throw(): put this tab in the failed state, and silently block any further updates."
 [ref-tab.prototype.to-string]:       /docs/reference/tab.prototype.to-string.md#top       "Tab.prototype.toString(): get a string representation for this tab."
+[ref-tab.prototype.try]:             /doc/reference/tab.prototype.try.md#top              "Tab.prototype.try(): process 'yielded' and 'returned' notifications for this tab and create a new tab with the result."
 [ref-tab.prototype.value-of]:        /docs/reference/tab.prototype.value-of.md#top        "Tab.prototype.valueOf(): get the principal value of this tab."
+[ref-tab.prototype.yield]:           /docs/reference/tab.prototype.yield.md#top           "Tab.prototype.yield(): update the value of this tab."

 [ref-tab.schedulers.tick]:           /docs/reference/tab.schedulers.tick.md#top           "Tab.Schedulers.es5: a sequence number incremented in every turn"